Ahmed949916/Ahmed949916/README.md

 ## 👨‍💻 About Me

 - Currently working on **AI & Spring Boot Projects**
-- I love to develop applications irrespective of the stack
+- Love to develop applications irrespective of the stack

 <p align="center">
   <!-- Frontend -->